BruceCaraway/brucecaraway.github.io/cv.md

 ### Specialized in

-Web Programming (HTML/CSS/JavaScript), WordPress
+* Web Programming (HTML/CSS/JavaScript)
+* WordPress
-Database Design and Modeling
+* Database Design and Modeling
-Programming:  Python, C#, Visual Basic
+* Practical Programming with Python

 ### Research interests

-Mobile Data Visualization Apps
+* Mobile Data Visualization Apps
+* WordPress in Academia
-Python in the classroom
+* Python in the classroom

 ## Education